alexpechkarev/places-autocomplete-svelte/README.md

 ## Requirements

-- **Google Maps API Key** with the Places API (New) enabled.
+- **Google Maps API Key** with the Google Maps Places API (New) enabled.
 Refer to [Use API Keys](https://developers.google.com/maps/documentation/javascript/get-api-key) for detailed instructions.

 ## Installation